💌 Welcome Offer

 On the photography side, I believe an image only has value through the intention behind it.
 Reproducing a place in a purely faithful way isn’t what I’m looking for.
 For me, the strength of a photograph lies in the creative impulse that drives it.
 It’s that intention that gives it life and soul.

-Among my inspirations, there is Ernest Pignon-Ernest, for his socially engaged urban art.
-I also appreciate how Serge Gainsbourg played with words and broke away from conventions.
-In painting, I’m drawn to the colorful modernity of Amaury Dubois, the unrestrained surrealism of Salvador Dalí, and the strength of Gustave Courbet.
-Each of them brings something unique to my world.
+My inspirations include Ernest Pignon-Ernestfor his committed urban art.
+I also appreciate the way Serge Gainsbourg played with words and freed himself from convention.
+In painting, I am sensitive to the colourful modernity ofAmaury Duboisto the unbridled surrealism of Salvador Dalí or Man Ray and the strength of Gustave Courbet.

 The contact form